<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 Written By - David Bruton

-If you are looking at forming a new company or expanding an existing company, it is important to know the difference between a subsidiary and a branch.
+If you are looking at setting up a new company or expanding an existing company, it is important to know the difference between a subsidiary and a branch.
 A subsidiary company is an independent legal entity.
 A branch is an extension of an existing company.

 Setting up a Subsidiary company in Ireland